 I just wanted to play a bit of music to commemorate the life, the now-ended life of Charlie Kirk.

-I hope you'll all join me in this meaningful moment.
+I hope you'll all join me in this meaningful moment Charlie Kirk Nothing to do with Charlie Kirk.

 I would say pour one out for Kirky Boy, but I don't waste good beer on little bitches.

-I haven't posted on TikTok in a long time, but I'm gonna now because rest in peace, Bozo!
+I haven't posted on TikTok in a long time, but I'm going to now because rest in peace, Bozo.

-Charlie Kirk just got put down like a f dog in Utah, and I could not be happier.
+Charlie Kirk just got put down like a fucking dog in Utah and I could not be happier.

-And I will not ever, ever, ever, ever, ever feel bad when bad people get what the f they deserve.
+I do not, and I will not ever, ever, ever, ever, ever feel bad when bad people get what they deserve.

 I'm not sorry for not mourning Charlie Kirk stuff.